-Start by configuring Cirrus CI application from GitHub Marketplace.
+Start by configuring the Cirrus CI application from GitHub Marketplace.

-Github Apps can be installed on all repositories or on repository-by-repository basis for granular access control.
+GitHub Apps can be installed on all repositories or on repository-by-repository basis for granular access control.
 For example, Cirrus CI can be installed only on public repositories and will only have access to these public repositories.
-In contrast, classic OAuth Apps doesn't have such restrictions.
+In contrast, classic OAuth Apps don't have such restrictions.

-Once Cirrus CI is installed for a particular repository
+Once Cirrus CI is installed for a particular repository, you must add either

 .cirrus.yml defines tasks that will be executed for every build for the repository.

-GitHub status checks for each task will appear momentarily.
+GitHub status checks for each task will appear on GitHub as well.

-Newly create PRs will also get Cirrus CI's status checks.
+Newly created PRs will also get Cirrus CI's status checks.